SUMMER CAMP FAQ

 There are many different summer camp locations and drop-offs specific to each camp.
 Please refer to your camp description and camp registration materials for specifics (all drop-offs are in Lafayette or Boulder).

-Depending on your child’s age and camp selection, camps will be at Isabelle Farms, Boulder County natural areas, or mountain sites.
+Depending on your child’s age and camp selection, camps take place at Boulder County parks and open spaces, or mountain parks and campground sites.

 While this is specific to each camp, a Boulder Valley School District bus and driver will be used to transport campers in most camp experiences.